Here is one homemade diaper rash cream that seriously works – and it’s 100% all natural, organic and pure luxury for sweet little bums.

 So, let’s get to the fun stuff.
 This recipe I’ve created is all organic, except the zinc oxide.
 That is the secret ingredient to this cream – it’s like flour as it thickens the oils and creates a thick paste that sticks to the skin and protects it.
 Now, according to the skin database, zinc oxide does have a small level of toxicity, a level 2, which I didn’t realize until after creating the paste.
 It is a low-level, so I’m not sure what I think about it.
 It comes from a naturally occurring mineral, zincite, but it is produced synthetically to create the zinc oxide.
 If you’d rather not have the zinc oxide, just remove it and add another ounce or two of beeswax to thicken it.

-- 1 tbsp. pastilles or bar
+- 1 tbsp. beeswax pastilles (where to buy) or beeswax bars (where to buy)

-- 3 tbsp. zinc oxide powder
+- For Disposable Diapers – 3 tbsp. zinc oxide powder (where to buy)

 How to Make It